-If you look around, there are plenty of government-sponsored programs where the government gives away free money for health care insurance for the household, for senior citizens, for single mothers, and even rehabilitation programs resulted from natural disasters.
+If you look around, there are plenty of government-sponsored programs where the government gives away free money.

-Here are a few government programs were you can get free money for variety of needs:
+Here are a few government programs were you can get free money for a variety of needs:

 I was surprised when I first heard about this.
 But if the statistics are right, there are many millions of dollars waiting to be claimed every year.